 On December 11, 2020, staff met with the design consultant, the TRP members, FHWA representatives and Caltrans representatives to discuss project timeline to complete CMGC bid documents, and to present a summary of the Energy Dissipation Device Testing report and the information contained in the Addendum A to the Seismic Retrofit Strategy Report.
-The TRP members are reviewing the information and are preparing their report documenting the results of their reviews of the retrofit strategies and design details and specifications.
+The TRP members reviewed the information and requested additional information prior to preparing their report documenting the results of their reviews of the retrofit strategies and design details and specifications.
+On July 15, 2021, staff provided the requested additional information.
+The TRP members are reviewing the additional information.